aaronpowell/aaronpowell.github.io/src/documents/posts/2010-04-11-umbraco-event-improvments.md

---- cson
+---
   title: "Umbraco Event Improvements"
   metaTitle: "Umbraco Event Improvements"
   description: "A look at the events changes in Umbraco versions"
   revised: "2010-04-11"
   date: "2010-04-11"
-tags: ["umbraco","eventing"]
+  tags:
+    - "umbraco"
+    - "eventing"
   migrated: "true"
-urls: ["/umbraco-event-improvments"]
+  urls:
+    - "/umbraco-event-improvments"
-summary: """
+  summary: ""

-"""
 ---
 As I mentioned in a previous article [there's a problem with the 4.0 eventing][1].
 But not everything is bad news, there's a light at the end of the tunnel!